Read an article about Barbara, “Up Close with Barbara DeMarco-Barrett” in Coast Magazine, published by the Orange County Register, September 2018.

 Her essays and articles have seen print in various publications including The Author’s Guild Bulletin, The Los Angeles Review of Books, Orange Coast Magazine, Westways, The Los Angeles Times, The Writer, Writer’s Digest, Poets & Writers, The Toronto Sun, and Sunset.

 Barbara was recognized with a Distinguished Instructor Award in 2001 at UC-Irvine Extension and awarded with Literary Magnet #1 in Orange Coast Magazine’s Best of Orange County, 2008.
 She is founder of the Pen on Fire Speakers Writers Salon in Corona del Mar, California and in the summer of 2013, began holding writers retreats in Palm Springs.
 These retreats take place bi-annually.
 She was the editor of The ASJA Monthly, the official publication for the American Society of Journalists and Authors, from 2002 to 2014.
+She received the Extraordinary Service Award from ASJA in 2015.

 Q&A with Barbara DeMarco-Barrett (From 2015 and before)